 In general, the Library strives to provide programming that covers a large spectrum of thoughts, opinions and ideas, not all of which may be acceptable or palatable to all members of the community.
 While Library sponsorship does not constitute an endorsement of the content of the program or the views expressed by participants, rarely will the Library cancel a program solely because one individual or group may find the content objectionable.

 The Library does welcome expressions of opinions concerning programs the Library offers and co-sponsors, as well.
 Thus, if a customer has a concern with a particular program, he/she may address it to a staff member or the Director.
-Should a customer wish to request a review of a Library program after a conversation with staff, the customer may submit a Statement of Concern form, following the same procedure for a reconsideration of library materials.
+Should a customer wish to request a review of a Library program after a conversation with staff, the customer may submit a Statement of Concern form, following the same procedure for concerns regarding Library materials.